jwilber/old_website/_posts/2014-12-12-figure-with-caption.markdown

 <img src="/images/tsne.png" />

 In this specific case, k-means performed most optimally with four clusters.
-I've determined the following class assignments based on the names within those clustesr:
+I've determined the following class assignments (admittedly the names can use improvement) based on the names within those clusters.

-* Cluster 1: Washington - McKinley
+* Cluster 1: Early
 * Years of Presidency: 1789 - 1901

-* Cluster 2:T.Roosevelt - Hoover
+* Cluster 2: Pre-WW2
 * Years of Presidency:1901 - 1933

-* Cluster 3: FDR - Jimmy Carter
+* Cluster 3: WW2-Viet
 * Years of Presidency: 1933 - 1981

-* Cluster 4: Reagan - Obama
+* Cluster 4: Post-Viet
 * Years of Presidency: 1981 - 2014

 <<<<<<< HEAD
 =======
-Post Vietnam: Reagan - Bush
-WW2-Vietnam: FDR - Carter
-Pre-WW2: T.Roosevelt - Hoover
-early: Washington - McKinley

 >>>>>>> origin/master